-Economist do NOT have the true theory.
+Economists do NOT have the true theory.
 After 200+ years they do not even know what profit is.
 This applies also to MMT.
 Political opinion is NOT needed, we have more than enough of this crap, but scientific knowledge is urgently needed.

 The conclusions from the manifest failure of economists are: (i) to ban psychology, sociology, politics from economics and to leave it to sociology, psychology, political science,#2 (ii) to retire the whole bunch of incompetent scientists (Walrasians, Keynesians, Marxians, Austrians, MMTers, hog), and (iii), to focus on the question how the market system works.

-#2 For details see cross-references Political economics
+#2 For details of the big picture see cross-references Political Economics/Stupidity/Corruption

-You can research as many molehills as you like but with this method you will never arrive at the correct theory of the universe.
+You can research as many molehills as you like but with this method, you will never arrive at the correct theory of the universe.
 The same holds for economics.
 The simple reason is that conclusions drawn from properties and relationships that are true for a firm cannot be generalized for the economy as a whole.
-This is the well-known fallacy of composition.
+This is the well-known Fallacy of Composition.

 Example: One firm can increase profit by lowering the wage rate but for the business sector as a whole this does not work.#1 Because of this, economic policy that is based on microeconomic partial analysis runs inevitably against the wall.